Medical travel insurance

-When applying, you must be able to provide proof that you have medical travel insurance.
+When applying, you must be able to provide proof that you have medical travel insurance and your name should be mentioned in the insurance even if it is a group insurance.
 You should also take your insurance certificate with you during the trip since you may need to show it, e.g. at an entry checkpoint.

 - Possess a diplomatic passport